 Other heroines Dev Anand launched include Tina Munim (now Ambani), Natasha Sinha, the late Richa Sharma and Ekta amongst others.
 He also tried to launch his son Suniel with Anand Aur Anand (1984) but was unsuccessful.
 And though he continued making films with regular frequency and launching more newcomers, none of the films really had any impact, commercially or critically, post Lootmaar (1980).
 Still, he kept going with unbridled energy and sticking to his policy of launching fresh talent, he did introduce Jackie Shroff (Swami Dada (1982)) and Tabu (Hum Naujawan (1985)) amongst others to Hindi cinema.

 On January 26, 2001 Dev Anand was awarded the Padma Bhushan for his contribution to Indian Cinema and the following year he was awarded the highest cinematic honour of the land – the Dadasaheb Phalke Award.
 In true Dev Anand fashion – on receiving the Phalke award, he dedicated it to his future!

 On the personal side, Dev Anand married his co-star of 6 films Kalpana Kartik in 1954 – slipping away from the sets of Taxi Driver during a break and then resuming shooting after the marriage!
 The couple had two children – a son, Suniel, and daughter, Devina.

 Dev Anand continued to make films right to the end with his last film Charge Sheet released in 2011.
-And he was already thinking about his next project, Song of Life.
 Quoting his philosophy of life, Dev Saab always used to say, “I never give myself a chance to get depressed.
 I think ahead.”

 Dev Anand died of a cardiac arrest in his sleep in London in the early hours of 4th December, 2011.
-He had not been keeping too well for some time but as was typical to him, he was already planning his next film.
+He had not been keeping too well for some time but as was typical to him, he was already planning his next film, when he passed away.